 Who Owns the Melaleuca Company?

-Melaleuca is a US-based company owned by Frank VanderSloot.
-Frank VanderSloot, the 68-year-old founder and CEO of Melaleuca is known as Idaho’s wealthiest person, with an estimated net worth of $1.9 billion.
+Melaleuca is a US-based company founded and led by Frank VanderSloot.
+The 68-year-old VanderSloot is not only Idaho’s wealthiest person but also the CEO of Melaleuca, with an estimated net worth of $1.9 billion.

-All that being said, I believe it is safe to say that Melaleuca is not a scam.
-But let’s dive into the rest of this review before making a final verdict…
+Considering all this information, it is safe to say that Melaleuca is not a scam.
+However, let’s explore the rest of this review before making a final judgment…

 Related Review: Is Cutco a Scam or Legit?

 Melaleuca operates as both a health and wellness e-tailer and a referral-based business.
 Participants, who are non-employees, join the company to purchase its products online and have them delivered to their homes or businesses.

 To complete the signup process, you will need to connect with an existing participant and sign up under them.
 This existing member, now referred to as an Item Supporter, earns a commission each time their new team member makes a purchase.
 The standard commission is 7%, which can accumulate quickly if you recruit multiple members.